aces/Loris-MRI/docs/01-Introduction.md

 through:
  - the LORIS DICOM Archive module for successfully archived DICOM datasets`*`
- - the Imaging Browser module for MINC files (generated from DICOM) that pass the study-defined MRI protocol
+ - the Imaging Browser module for MINC files (generated from DICOM) that pass the study-defined MRI protocol`*`
  - BrainBrowser using 3D or 4D navigation of these MINC files.
 More details on BrainBrowser's capabilities can be found [here.][5]

-`*` Please note that all acquisitions are included in the DICOM archival step (even the ones excluded at a further step of the pipeline).
-Specific acquisitions (such as localizers or scouts) can be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC conversion and the rest of the pipeline by specifying them in the `excluded_series_description` field of the Config module (under the Imaging Pipeline section).
+`*` Please note that all acquisitions are included in the DICOM archival step.
+However, specific acquisitions (such as `localizers` or `scouts`) can be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC conversion by specifying them in the `excluded_series_description` field of the Config module (under the Imaging Pipeline section).

 [1]: https://github.com/aces/Loris/wiki